Note: For late applications please see Part 2 below.

 3. All other children achieving the Minimum Qualifying Score: Places will be offered in rank order according to the candidates’ Test Scores.

 Application Process – Application to the School to sit the Test

-Applications must be made using the Consortium’s online application form, (link below).
-The deadline for applications for our main entrance test was 4pm on THURSDAY 10TH SEPTEMBER 2020.
-All applications made after this time will be considered “late” as defined in our Admissions Arrangements.
-See information relating to late applications in Section 2 above.
+All applications have to be made before the deadline, which was extended due to coronavirus until 10th September 2020.
+All applications after this time will be considered “late” as defined in our Admissions Arrangements.
+See information relating to late applications in PART 2 below.

 Application Process – Application to the Local Authority

 As well as applying to the School to sit our Test, parents must also apply to their own Local Authority.
 This usually involves completing their Local Authority’s online application, indicating parents’ preference of schools.
 Parents should list schools in order of their choice and not based on test result.
 Local Authorities will allocate boys the highest school they are eligible to be offered a place at.
 The deadline was 31 October 2020.
 Places are allocated by parents’ Local Authorities, on 1st March 2021.